Content Management System

 Unlike most applications platforms, Enonic XP ships with an embedded hybrid CMS.

-Use of the CMS capabilities is fully optional.
+Use of XP’s CMS capabilities is fully optional.
 The full range of CMS capabilities are made available through individual, but tightly coupled APIs, services and applications:

 Content API - Included in the XP core, built on top of the NoSQL Storage